 From social media to content marketing: "We have to stop thinking from the channel!"

-I am often asked by students, journalists, other bloggers, companies and audiences at talks what I think is the biggest mistake companies make with social media.
-And I usually only have one answer: that companies think from the channel!
-This way of thinking has been ingrained for years: the first question everyone asks is "How do I reach my target group?"
-And you immediately think of "channels".
-But that's a mistake!
-And a momentous one at that.
-Because it creates a lot of problems!
+I am often asked by students, journalists, other bloggers, companies, and audience members at lectures what I think is the biggest mistake companies make with social media.
+And I usually have only one answer: that companies think in terms of channels!
+This way of thinking has become ingrained over the years: the first question everyone asks is "How do I reach my target audience?"
+And immediately, they think of "channels."
+But that's a mistake in thinking!
+And a consequential one at that.
+Because it creates many problems!

 This diagram will help you understand what I mean.
 There, the channel is deliberately the periphery and not the center.
 The channels are the "media", i.e. the transmitters of the content, and are therefore also "outside".
 At the center, however, is the "story", which defines the relevance for the reference groups - but also the benefit for your own company.
 The "story" is the heart and head of all activities - and I don't just mean the "story" in the sense of "storytelling" - but also and above all the "story" in a journalistic sense.
 My recommendation is: think from the center outwards - and not from the outside to the center.
 I would like to explain why this has many strategic, conceptual and practical advantages.